 3. Pilot And Ignition Issues

-Several factors can lead to ignition problems.
+Aside from this, several other factors can lead to ignition problems.
 Dirty pilots, flame sensors, or burners can cause pilot outages and delayed burner ignition.
 This could happen due to your system’s wear and tear in some cases.
 Some technicians also check the gas supply when this issue occurs.

 If you’re experiencing problems with these elements. like natural gas or high voltage, you should have a trained service technician fix them.
 While you can do the checkups and determine the cause, an HVAC contractor should be the one to troubleshoot it.
+You can book an emergency air conditioner repair company, such as Air Makers.

 4. Tripped Circuit Breakers